-The members of the Advisor's investment committee will have substantial responsibilities to other clients of the Advisor's affiliates in addition to their activities on behalf of the Company.
-The members of the Advisor's investment committee and the investment professionals dedicated primarily to the Company may also be required to provide managerial assistance to the Company's portfolio companies.
+The members of the Investment Committee will have substantial responsibilities to other clients of the Advisor's affiliates in addition to their activities on behalf of the Company.
+The members of the Investment Committee and the investment professionals dedicated primarily to the Company may also be required to provide managerial assistance to the Company's portfolio companies.
 These demands on their time may distract them or slow the Company's rate of investment.
 Any failure to manage the Company's business effectively could have a material adverse effect on the Company's business, financial condition and results of operations.